GoogleCloudPlatform/cluster-toolkit/modules/README.md

 ## Module Fields

+Find an overview of module fields on the [Google Cloud Docs](https://cloud.google.com/hpc-toolkit/docs/setup/hpc-blueprint).

 ### Source (Required)

 The source is a path or URL that points to the source files for a module.
 The